Prabhjas12/Economic-Impact-and-Power-Outages/README.md

 - Severe outage: affects more than 10,000 customers
 - Non-severe outage: affects 10,000 or fewer customers

 Model performance is evaluated using **F1-score**, which balances precision and recall.
 This metric is more appropriate than accuracy because severe outages are relatively rare, and both false positives and false negatives carry meaningful consequences for planning and response.
+F1-score was chosen over accuracy because severe outages are relatively rare, and accuracy would be dominated by the majority non-severe class.

 Only features that would be known at the start of an outage are used for prediction.
 These include economic indicators, geographic information, climate region, and outage cause.
 Variables that describe the outcome of the outage itself are intentionally excluded to ensure a realistic and fair prediction setup.